Fujifilm X-T20 vs Sony A7 II

-The Fujifilm X-T20 and the Sony Alpha A7 II are two digital cameras that were officially introduced, respectively, in January 2017 and November 2014.
-Both the X-T20 and the A7 II are mirrorless interchangeable lens cameras that are based on an APS-C (X-T20) and a full frame sensor.
-Both cameras offer a resolution of 24 megapixel.
+The Fujifilm X-T20 and the Sony Alpha A7 II are two digital cameras that were announced, respectively, in January 2017 and November 2014.
+Both the X-T20 and the A7 II are mirrorless interchangeable lens cameras that are based on an APS-C (X-T20) and a full frame (A7 II) sensor.
+Both cameras offer a resolution of 24 megapixels.

-An illustration of the physical size and weight of the Fujifilm X-T20 and the Sony A7 II is provided in the side-by-side display below.
+The physical size and weight of the Fujifilm X-T20 and the Sony A7 II are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-T20 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 II is notably larger (24 percent) than the Fujifilm X-T20.
 Moreover, the A7 II is substantially heavier (56 percent) than the X-T20.
 It is noteworthy in this context that the A7 II is splash and dust-proof, while the X-T20 does not feature any corresponding weather-sealing.